Video Hosting in China: What You Need to Know [2023 Update]

 Over the past ten years, the number of people accessing the internet in China has increased fivefold.
-As you might expect, such strong growth has led to an explosion of online video hosting in China.
+As you might expect, such strong growth has led to an explosion of Chinese streaming platforms and online video hosting in China.

-In 2014, a staggering 433 million Chinese viewers had watched videos online.
+In 2014, 433 million Chinese viewers watched videos online on Chinese streaming platforms.
 As of December 2020, however, this number had skyrocketed to 927 million viewers.
 With 1.4 billion residents, there is potential for this number to continue to grow.

 Yet, other than for Chinese streaming platforms, China remains an out-of-reach market for many businesses that create and publish video content.
-Even in 2019, the majority of video platforms aren’t able to stream content to Chinese audiences from within the People’s Republic of China (PRC) itself.
+Even in 2019, most video platforms, including many Chinese streaming platforms, cannot stream content to Chinese audiences from within the People’s Republic of China (PRC).

 In this article, we’ll examine the problems of video hosting in China.
 First, we’ll discuss why the Chinese market is essential to businesses.
-Then, we’ll review some of the main challenges for foreign companies seeking video hosting in China, and go into detail on options for video streaming hosting providers not blocked in China.
+Then, we’ll review some challenges for foreign companies seeking video hosting in China and discuss options for streaming hosting providers not blocked in China.

 Table of Contents

 - What’s the Value of Video Hosting in China?

 - The 3 Challenges to Chinese Video Hosting

 - Bypassing the Great Firewall with an ICP License